 By setting an alarm that is away from your bed, you will have to get up to turn it off.
 A word to the wise: after doing this, you have to get up and do something else like use the bathroom, go into the kitchen to turn on the coffeemaker, etc. If you go back to bed, you’ll fall asleep.

 3. Create Incentives to Run

-Sometimes to get motivated we need extra incentives to get up and going.
+Sometimes, to get motivated, we need extra incentives to get up and get going.
 Figure out what motivates you the most.
-Maybe you’re an extrovert and love hanging out with people, so schedule morning runs with friends.
+Maybe you’re an extrovert and love hanging out with people.
+So schedule morning runs with friends.
 That could be a good motivator to get you up.

 Maybe you like making to-do lists and checking them off.
 If so, training plans can be really helpful.
 I like putting a checkmark on my calendar every day that I run.
 I’m motivated to get as many check marks as possible.
 This is like Jerry Seinfeld’s productivity hack of don’t break the chain.

-You might also consider weekly rewards for your morning runs if you’re motivated by food or some sort of material item.
-For example, maybe if you’ve run 4 days a week, including a long run on Saturday, you’ll allow yourself to go to your favorite bakery and get a treat after your Saturday morning run.
+You might also consider weekly rewards for your morning runs if you’re motivated by food or some material item.
+For example, maybe if you’ve run 4 days a week, you allow yourself to go to your favorite bakery and get a treat after your Saturday morning long run.

 4. Make Getting Ready for Your Run Easy

 Human beings take the path of least resistance, so you need to make it easy on yourself to get up and run.
 Set out your running clothes the night before.
 Some people even sleep in their running clothes or put their shoes right by their bed so they basically trip over them in the morning.

 Plan your route and your distance.
 If you already have this figured out and don’t have to decide on the fly, you’re more likely to follow through.